-In case you cook it by steaming or grilling, then eating can be done by holding it in the hand.
+In case you cook it by steaming or grilling, then eating can be done by holding it in your hand.
 Also, it can be made wet by smothering with a sauce on a plate.
 The used ingredients largely depend on the consumer’s preference for food.
 However, the following are the general ingredients used for wrapping it;

 - Grain- corn, rice

 - Protein- chicken, turkey, beans, bacon, sausage, or eggs.

 Individuals in the US popularly prepare burritos at home and in restaurants.
 We shall look at how to reheat a burrito.
 But before that, let’s proceed to understand the various burrito types since they’re prepared differently.
 That means their preheating processes are also different.